mojtabaesl/quick-quills/README.md

 Just run `npx nx run-many -t build` to build the application.
 The build artifacts will be stored in the `dist/` directory, ready to be deployed.

+## Good to mention

+- Type checking before each commit with `nx affected` command;
+- internationalization with `nextjs-intl`

 ## UI/UX

 **Design Choices** :